Album: History

 The 10-inch and 12-inch LP record (long play), or 33 1/3 rpm microgroove vinyl record, is a gramophone record format introduced by Columbia Records in 1948.
 A single LP record often had the same or similar number of tunes as a typical album of 78s, and it was adopted by the record industry as a standard format for the "album".
 Apart from relatively minor refinements and the important later addition of stereophonic sound capability, it has remained the standard format for vinyl albums.

-The term "album" was extended to other recording media such as 8-track tape, audio cassette, compact disc, MiniDisc, and digital albums, as they were introduced.
+The term "album" was extended to other recording media such as 8-track tape, cassette tape, compact disc, MiniDisc, and digital albums, as they were introduced.
 As part of a trend of shifting sales in the music industry, some observers feel that the early 21st century experienced the death of the album.

 Length

 An album may contain any number of tracks.
 In the United States, The Recording Academy's rules for Grammy Awards state that an album must comprise a minimum total playing time of 15 minutes with at least five distinct tracks or a minimum total playing time of 30 minutes with no minimum track requirement.
 In the United Kingdom, the criteria for the UK Albums Chart is that a recording counts as an "album" if it either has more than four tracks or lasts more than 25 minutes.
 Sometimes shorter albums are referred to as mini-albums or EPs.
-Albums such as Tubular Bells, Amarok, and Hergest Ridge by Mike Oldfield, and Yes' Close to the Edge, include fewer than four tracks, but still surpass the 25-minute mark.
+Albums such as Tubular Bells, Amarok, and Hergest Ridge by Mike Oldfield, and Yes's Close to the Edge, include fewer than four tracks, but still surpass the 25-minute mark.
 The album Dopesmoker by Sleep contains only a single track, but the composition is over 63 minutes long.
 There are no formal rules against artists such as Pinhead Gunpowder referring to their own releases under thirty minutes as "albums".

 If an album becomes too long to fit onto a single vinyl record or CD, it may be released as a double album where two vinyl LPs or compact discs are packaged together in a single case, or a triple album containing three LPs or compact discs.
 Recording artists who have an extensive back catalogue may re-release several CDs in one single box with a unified design, often containing one or more albums (in this scenario, these releases can sometimes be referred to as a "two (or three)-fer"), or a compilation of previously unreleased recordings.
 These are known as box sets.
 Some musical artists have also released more than three compact discs or LP records of new recordings at once, in the form of boxed sets, although in that case the work is still usually considered to be an album.